JanMarvin/readspss/README.md

 preforms pretty well.
 It reads a few more files than each of its predecessors.
 Focus was not so much on winning every benchmark, but reading all features of a sav-file provided and to be as exactly as possible.
 So we win some benchmarks and lose others.
 It is entirely up to the task.
-In addition readspss ships some additional informations like the datalabel, date- and timestamp.
+Due to the new implementation readspss ships some additional information provided in the sav-file like the datalabel, date- and timestamp.

 Reading of sav-files is feature complete.